Hiring outlook returns to war for talent : Hudson Report

 SYDNEY, January 19, 2016 – Hiring intentions among Australian employers have today hit a four-year high, with new data from Hudson showing a job market in flux in 2016, as 62% of employees mull the idea of a new job.

-Hudson Report: Forward Focus 2016, which now tracks the hiring intentions of 3,793 employers and the attitudes of 4,198 employees, reveals a renewed level of confidence among employers: 1 in 3 (32%) plan to increase headcount in the first half of 2016.
+The revamped Hudson Report: Forward Focus 2016, which now tracks the hiring intentions of 3,793 employers and the attitudes of 4,198 employees, reveals a renewed level of confidence among employers: 1 in 3 (32%) plan to increase headcount in the first half of 2016.

 “While the economy is facing challenges, these results demonstrate a sense of optimism among organisations.
 This aligns with the trends we are seeing in our business.
 Employers who have been taking a ‘wait and see’ approach to hiring are finally feeling confident enough to make a move,” said Dean Davidson, Executive General Manager, Hudson Australia & New Zealand.